shakir85/blog/content/post/understanding_inode/index.md

 ### Small files and directories

-If you have a ton of very small files and directories, each will consume an inode.
-This can quickly deplete the available inode pool, even if there is plenty of free space on the disk.
+If you have a ton of very small files and directories, each will consume an inode, which will quickly deplete the available inode pool.
+Regardless of whether or not there is plenty of free space on the disk.

 ### Lots of small writes

-Related the previous point, frequent small writes, such as those caused by a lot of logging or temporary file creation, can contribute to inode exhaustion.
+Related to the previous point, frequent small writes, such as those caused by a lot of logging or temporary file creation, can contribute to inode exhaustion.
 These small writes create new inodes each time, and on the long run this can lead to a depletion of available inodes.

 ### Temporary files